robbrad/UKBinCollectionData/CONTRIBUTING.md

 1. A council Class file under the councils folder
 2. Make an entry in input.json
-3. Make an entry in the feature file so it is added to intergration testing

 You are pretty much free to approach the scraping however you would like, but please ensure that:
 - Your scraper returns a dictionary made up of the key "bins" and a value that is a list of bin types and collection dates.
 An example of this can be seen below.